Overview

 Household Reference Person

-The household reference person may refer to the oldest member, the main income earner, the owner-occupier of the house, the person who manages the affairs of the household, or the person who supplied the information pertaining to other members.
-Prior to Census of Population 2020, survey respondents were asked to identify the 'head of household'.
+The household reference person is as reported by the surveyed households and usually refers to the oldest member, the main income earner, the owner-occupier of the house, the person who manages the affairs of the household, or the person who supplied the information pertaining to other members.
+Prior to 2020, survey respondents were asked to identify the 'head of household'.
 The identified person is used as the reference person to determine relationships between household members.
-In Census of Population 2020, the term 'head of household' has been replaced with 'household reference person'.
+Since 2020, the term 'head of household' has been replaced with 'household reference person'.

 Household Size